blablabla

 appsrehearsal

-Best rehearsal apps for actors in 2026
+The 8 best rehearsal apps for actors in 2026

-April 2, 2026 · 8 min read
+May 19, 2026 · 10 min read

 I built one of these apps.
 That makes me the worst and best person to write this.

 Worst because I have an obvious stake.
-Best because I've been acting for fourteen years and spent much of that time wishing something like this existed, then finally built it.
+Best because I've been acting for fifteen years and spent much of that time wishing something like this existed, then finally built it.
 I've tested everything on the market.
 Take my opinions accordingly.
 I'll be honest about what the others do well, and I'll be honest about where my own app falls short.

 Most actors don't use rehearsal apps at all.
 They ask someone to read the other parts, or they read silently and hope the words stick.
 Apps are still new to this.
 The good ones are genuinely useful.
 The bad ones are voice assistants wearing a theater mask.